Astonlix/LuaU/README.md

-# Roblox-Lua
+# LuaU
-This repository's purpose is to hold my progression on learning Roblox Lua.
+Hello!
+This is my personal repository to hold my scripts for games I play.
--Open Sourced and will always be.